elkmire/Lemonade/README.md

 ### Can I use Lemonade to encrypt emails?

 Lemonade doesn't integrate directly with email clients, but you can:
-1. Encrypt your message in Lemonade
+1. Encrypt your message in Lemonade with a securely shared symmetric key (.lim) or other user's public asymmetric key (.lim)
 2. Copy the encrypted text
 3. Paste it into your email
-4. Send your public key file (.lim) to new correspondents beforehand

 ### Is my data sent to any servers?